solana-labs/ecosystem/README.md

 All image files must be 100x100px.
 Only .svg, .png, and .jpg and .jpeg files are accepted.

-### Prettier

-Before submitting a PR, please run Prettier on any files with changes.

 ## Questions

 Have any questions?
 Email [ryan@solana.com](mailto:ryan@solana.com) or find me on [Discord](https://solana.com/discord)!